mychan152000/willogyblogtest/content/posts/explanation-in-ai-and-social-sciences-1.md

   The existence of this field will help to solve current AI problems of ethical concerns and a lack of credibility from users.
 To acknowledge this, the AI field had better gain knowledge from philosophy, psychology and, cognitive science of how humans define and evaluate explanations.
+The content of this post is based on \[1].
 ---
 Many AI subfields will get considerable advantage from the ability of explanation, such as “justifying autonomous agent behavior, debugging machine learning models, explaining medical decision-making” \[1].
 However, the author say that most of the recent research in XAI still depends a lot on the researchers’ intuitions to specify what is a good explanation.
 In the paper, the author defines the term “Explainable AI” as “an explanatory agent revealing underlying causes to its or another agent’s decision making” \[1].